Code-Institute-Submissions/Gazroh87-vg-reviews_AprResubb/README.md

 - 'Press Start 2P' is the font I have chosen to use for headings and is part of the logo.
 - 'Play' is the font I have chosen to use for all other text.
 - These fonts are imported via the head element of an HTML file from Google Fonts.
 - Cursive and sans-serif are the fallback fonts if for some reason the above fonts can't be imported into the site correctly.
 - Like the names suggest, they are both very appropriate to use for a gaming website, are generally very popular in the developer world and are also very easy to read and attractive.

 #### Icons/Imagery

 - Font Awesome was used to import icons into the website.
 - The background images I chose for this website fit the gaming theme perfectly.
 - In conclusion, I feel all the icons and imagery in combination with the colour scheme and typography produce a modern and attractive looking design.

+### **Strategy**

+The focus of this project is on using the knowledge I have learned of Python to build a responsive application, in this case, a game review website to demonstrate to anyone my capabilities in Python alongside HTML5 and CSS3, and jQuery.

+### **Scope**

+My website's main target users are both casual and passionate gamers.
+The scope of this app is to provide a place where any gamer, with any platform or console preference can share their honest opinions on the games they have played, or read those other users like themselves have posted.

+My app caters to the basic needs of an administrator by including an variety of tools in order to moderate user posted content and provide updates to the website with more gaming platforms, genres or games.

+My project provides every user tier 'CRUD' 'CRUD' (Create Read Update Delete) functionality on any of their own data added to the wesbite, with tools to search, sort and make any edits.

+I bucket my features into separate lists by priority:

+1. 'Will Do' features had to be completed by my given submission deadline for this project.
+These have one or both of the following characteristics:
+   _ Upper bound: Meet the requirements of a project based on the project specifications.
+   _ Lower bound: Show as much prowess in course material as possible.
+Show that I can use the different facets of each language (HTML/CSS/JS/Python).
+2. 'Stretch Goals' are features to try to implement if I had time left at the end of the project.
+These should be relatively quick and easy to implement but only if the above features have been completed.
+3. 'Won't Do' features are features I won't get done before the project deadline but are features I may want to work on in the future and include in future updates.

+### **Structure**

+I knew I had to limit what functions and mechanics I wanted to include if I was to finish this project by the final submission deadline.
+WEBSITE LAYOUT/PAGE DESCRIPTIONS HERE